French playwright and director Pascal Rambert wants to teach you a world history of economics — through dance.

 His large-scale dance performance piece called “A (Micro) History of World Economics, Danced,” is one of 17 works from international artists heading to New York City in 2013 for the seventh edition of the French Institute Alliance Française’s Crossing the Line interdisciplinary art festival.

 Rambert said the idea struck him after reading in a French newspaper about an eviction of a Detroit family from their home after the economic crash of 2008.
 He told Truthout that as he read more about the housing crisis he wanted to understand how people could use and benefit from knowledge of global economic history.

-The production originally was created in the suburbs of Paris in 2009, the performance has premiered in France, Japan and Germany and now comes to the US.
+The production originally was created in the suburbs of Paris in 2009, and has premiered in France, Japan and Germany, and now comes to the U.S.